 - Improved confidence.
 Implants give back your smile, and you’ll be more confident showing your pearly white glow.

-- Durable.
+- Durability.
 Implants are made to last for many years, particularly if you take care of them.

 Post Surgery Care